 Again, if you are a younger investor, decades away from retirement, current market conditions can actually benefit you greatly.
 You can buy equities now while prices are low (or at the very least not abandon the ones you already hold) and watch their expected growth compound over time.
 Especially if you can do this in a tax-sheltered account like a 401(k), traditional IRA, or Roth IRA, you can build even more long-term wealth, even more dramatically.

 If you are in or near retirement, the truth is, the current market is not ideal for you.
-Because you face what is known as sequence of return risks, you would be forced to sell depressed stock holdings to fund your current spending needs if we had not built in a sufficient buffer of fixed income securities to draw from.
+Because you face what is known as a sequence of return risks, you would be forced to sell depressed stock holdings to fund your current spending needs if you had not built in a sufficient buffer of fixed income securities to draw from.

 This is one critical reason we are glad to be here as your advisor, to help you weigh the challenges and possibilities ahead of you and proceed in an informed manner.